Banner

 Money-over-IP - From Bitcoin to Smart Contracts and M2M Money

-George Giaglis, Department Of Management Science And Technology, Athens University of Economics and Business, Greece
+George Giaglis, Athens University of Economics and Business, Greece

 Empowering the Knowledge Worker - End-User Software Engineering in Knowledge Management